Working with an Aging Life Care Professional

 - How are services terminated?

 There are many different ways of charging fees and each Aging Life Care Professional works differently.
-You will need to know how often s/he bills.
+You will need to know how often they bill.
 Some bill weekly, some bill monthly, and some bill upon completion of work.
-Ask about these matters at the initial conference and ask for them in writing, so there will be no surprises.
+Ask about billing at the initial conference and ask for billing policies in writing, so there will be no surprises.
 If you don’t understand, ask again.
 If you need clarification, say so.
 It is very important that you feel comfortable regarding your financial obligations.

-In addition to fees, most Aging Life Care Professionals will charge for out-of-pocket expenses, which may include charges for mileage, caregiving supplies, long-distance telephone calls, etc. Find out if there will be any other incidental costs.
+In addition to fees, most Aging Life Care Professionals will charge for out-of-pocket expenses, such as charges for mileage, caregiving supplies, long-distance telephone calls, etc. Find out if there will be any other incidental costs.

 Be sure to discuss and make sure you have all questions answered before proceeding with an agreement for services.
-You should expect a written agreement including fees before the commencement of services.
+You should expect a written agreement including fees before services begin.

 Back to Top